Skip to main content

 • If you suspect naevoid basal cell carcinoma syndrome, the correct test to order is:

-• For tests that do not include whole genome sequencing, including R214, you can use your local Genomic Laboratory Hub test order and consent (record of discussion) forms.
-Parental samples may be needed for interpretation of the child’s result; these can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.
+• When testing in children, parental samples may be helpful for interpretation of the proband’s result.
+Parental samples can be taken alongside that of the proband, and their DNA stored, or can be requested at a later date if needed.

-• The majority of tests are DNA-based, and an EDTA sample (typically a purple-topped tube) is required.
+• Most tests are DNA based, and an EDTA sample (typically a purple-topped tube) is required.
 Exceptions include karyotype testing and DNA repair defect testing (for chromosome breakage), which require lithium heparin (typically a green-topped tube).
+For more information, see Samples for genomic testing in rare disease.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.